Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 bootstrap_interval = "5m"

-# Must be the same as the port forwarded in the docker container.
+# Must match the port forwarded in docker-compose.yml

 tcp = 9000